lemire/simdcomp/README.md

 On a Skylake Intel processor, it can decode integers at a rate 0.3 cycles per integer, which can easily translate into more than 8 decoded billions integers per second.

+This library is part of the [Awesome C](https://github.com/kozross/awesome-c) list of C ressources.

 Contributors: Daniel Lemire, Nathan Kurz, Christoph Rupp, Anatol Belski, Nick White and others

 What is it for?